hashinami46/sakamichi-app-ts-cli/README.md

 • Add support for decrypting Nogifra assets.
   Copy the game data folder to .temp folder and run the script!
 The images placed in bundles, sounds in sounds, and movies in movies.
 ```
 - 2023-09-10_1.0.2
 ```
 • Fix Sakukoi and Hinakoi movie download logic.
-  The app will skip already downloaded movies and make it faster.
+  The app will skip downloaded movies and make it faster.
 • You can set custom download dir.
   Declare SAKAMICHI_SAVE_DIR="" in .env and fill with the custom path you want.
 ```